Tour of Motorvalley Panini Collection Modena Emilia Romagna

 Modena’s history in the motor vehicle industry

-When people ask him how Enzo Ferrari or Modena managed to become so important in the motor vehicle industry, he says the reason is really simple: Modenese people come from the land, and once only cattle, horses and men were needed.
-“Then, the steam engine was invented; after that, the internal combustion engine was developed, and thus the tractor was born.
+When people ask how Enzo Ferrari or Modena became so important in the motor vehicle industry, Matteo’s answer is simple: Modenese people come from the land, and once only cattle, horses and men were needed.
+“Then the steam engine was invented; after that, the internal combustion engine was developed, and thus the tractor was born.
 This made it possible for Modena to grow all at once in both the agricultural and mechanical sectors.
-That’s how the role of the “metalmezzadro” was born: Enzo Ferrari needed a “metalmezzadro”, that is, a person who is both a farmhand and a factory-worker.”
+That’s how the role of the metalmezzadro was born – a person who is both a farmhand and a factory worker.
+Enzo Ferrari needed a metalmezzadro.”

 The Panini collection

-The collection consists of three so-called branches.
-The first one is Panini’s Maserati collection, which is possibly thought of as one of the most important in the world today.
-The second one is the branch of vehicles that Umberto Panini picked up when people left their cars behind.
-Finally, there’s more or less a hundred motorcycles, the means of transportation people once used to start with.
+The collection has three branches.
+The first is the Maserati collection, widely regarded as one of the most significant in the world.
+The second is a group of vehicles that Umberto Panini recovered when owners simply left them behind.
+The third is a collection of roughly a hundred motorcycles – the machines people once started with.

 The Maserati collection